-By that so frequently used word “spirituality” we mean a happiness more stable than the transient peaks of gratification that the modern world offers so easily.
-We sense a meaning even if obscure that is beyond sensuality and self-aggrandizement.
+By that so frequently used word “spirituality” we mean a willingness to suffer for truth that leads to a happiness more stable than the sensual gratification that the modern world offers so easily.
+We sense a meaning even if obscure that is beyond crude self-aggrandizement.
 It’s this yearning mixed with confusion that makes us ripe for misdirection by illusion and false authority.

 It’s easy to be satisfied with mere forms and appearances, willfully forgetting that these are meaningless in themselves.
 We’re quite happy to be lulled to sleep in this way, fondly dreaming we’ve reached the destination.
 And why not?
 The road to reality can be difficult to travel, ambiguous to discern and is uncertain even when we’re on it.